gbechara/openshift-azure/README.md

 [username@localmachine ~]$ ssh -A gabriel@52.236.242.244

 ```
-Then on the master you will need to run this script
+Then on the master you will need to run this script :

 ```
 [adminUsername@master ~]$ ./openshift-install.sh
 ```

-To created Persitent Volumes you need to log in to be an OpenShift admin then you can do
+For applications that need Persitent Volumes you will need to log in as an OpenShift admin and run this script :

 ```
 [adminUsername@master ~]$ ./create_pvs.sh